 Amazon Hub vs. ButterflyMX

-Although it carries the Amazon brand, the Amazon Hub Apartment Locker may not be the best package management solution.
+Although it carries the Amazon brand, Amazon Hub Apartment Lockers may not be the best package management solution.
 Amazon’s package locker may not deliver the flexibility of alternatives such as a package room.
 Package rooms offer a robust yet easy-to-use solution to manage the dozens of deliveries your building receives day in and day out.